Mt. Carillon is the peak just east of Mt. Russell

 The next major landmark is Lower Boyscout Lake, soon to be Lower Boyscout Meadow.
 Stay on the east side of the lake, and stay low at first.
 There are many use trails through this section, but the best one is just above the south shore of the lake.
 Continue toward Lone Pine Creek, and follow the well-used trail that ascends just south of the stream.
 The trail is a little hard to follow through a section of monstrous talus, but there are markers to get you to the slabs.
 The slabs are just that - glacier-carved, smooth granite slabs.
 Normally this would not be the preferred terrain for walking, as the angle is relentless, but if you stray off of the slabs, you are in for a bush-whack.

-Before you get to Upper Boy Scout Lake, you will see a long sandy slope, interspersed with short cliff bands (see the image).
+).
 This is one way (possibly the shortest, but not necessarily the easiest) to reach the South Side routes.
 The trail continues on, to Iceberg Lake, and Whitney-Russell Pass.
 The other option from this side is the Rockwell Variation, which is a longer route to Russell-Carillon Pass, but is supposed be easier (ie., less sandy).
 To use this variation, continue up the North Fork drainage past Upper Boy Scout Lake to nearly the end of the drainage.
 Stay to the right of the steep cliffs of the East Ridge of Mt.
 Russell, and ascend a steep talus slope to the Carillon Plateau.
 From here the summit is easily attainable, and if you are after Russell as well, this is a good place to hop on the well-traveled East Ridge.

 The North Fork of Lone Pine Creek is a quota area, so it is best to do this peak as a day-hike rather than a multi-day adventure.
 A wilderness permit is required for all overnight stays in this area.
 There are no campfires permitted anywhere in the North Fork drainage.